slaily/marketingletter/site/index.md

 ## **Just one hour a day (it shouldn’t be a full-time job)**

-You don’t need to invest your entire day to make meaningful progress.
-Just one focused hour a day can be incredibly effective.
-Here’s a simple weekly action plan to maximize that hour, using specific tasks to enhance your visibility and network:
+You don't need to spend your whole day to make meaningful progress.
+Just one focused hour a day can work wonders.
+Think of marketing as planting seeds.
+Everything takes time to grow, and some things are beyond your control.

 Here's an example of weekly activity schedule 👇